whmehaffey/MM_PolarizedBlackFly/README.md

 # MM_PolarizedBlackFly
- Polarized Blackfly (BFS-U3-51S5) plugin to display all channels sensibly in live view.
+ Polarized Blackfly (BFS-U3-51S5) plugin for MicroManager 2.0 to display all channels sensibly in live view.

+ To install:
+ add to mmplugin directory.